Author: Kurt Treftz, Cascade Pest Control

 Yellow Jacket workers die each fall and the nest is abandoned.
 Before this, the colony has sent out dozens of fertilized females to become future queens the next spring.
 These new queens will then start new colonies and nests in different places than before, therein highlighting the importance of continued, ongoing maintenance and surveillance by professionals.

 Other types of wasps are mud daubers and ‘polestes.’
 Mud daubers aren’t social wasps and make small nests out of mud that amount to elongated mud tubes in which their larvae hatch and grow.
 Polestes are a social wasp that nest in small numbers on a small umbrella-shaped paper nest of cells.
 Both pack a ferocious sting, however, they are far less aggressive than yellow jackets.

 Cascade Pest Control for Yellow Jackets and Other Wasps

-Cascade Pest Control provides yellow jacket and other wasp control services in Tacoma, Greater Seattle, Bellevue and the Eastside, Everett, Skagit & Island counties, Bellingham, Leavenworth & Wenatchee.
+Cascade Pest Control provides yellow jacket and other wasp control services in Tacoma, Seattle / Puget Sound, Redmond, Bellevue and the Eastside, Everett, Skagit & Island counties, and Bellingham.

 Call us: 888-989-8979 or Request a Quote online